Peacehaven mosque arson: Background

 The attack took place two days after an attack on a synagogue in Manchester, which left three people dead, including the attacker.
 Tell MAMA, an anti-Islamophobia group, had recorded 6,000 Islamophobic incidents in the UK in 2024, a record high since it began recording statistics in 2012.

 Investigation

-As of 10 October, police had arrested four men under suspected connection with the attack, all of whom had been released under conditional bail.
+As of 10 October 2025, police had arrested four men under suspected connection with the attack, all of whom had been released under conditional bail.
 On 17 October, Crimestoppers announced a reward of £10,000 for information leading to a conviction.

-On 23 October, two suspects were charged with arson with intent to endanger life in connection with the attack, with a trial due to start at the Old Bailey on 14 November.
+On 23 October, two suspects were charged with arson with intent to endanger life in connection with the attack.

 On 4 November it was reported that "as a result of information and evidence that has come to light" during ongoing inquiries, counter-terrorism officers from Counter Terrorism Policing South East had taken over the investigation.

+On 14 November the two charged suspects appeared in court by videolink from jail, and were remanded into custody.
+The case will be heard by a High Court judge at Kingston Crown Court.
+A provisional trial date has been set for 1 December 2026.

+On 24 March 2026, three further arrests were made by the counter-terrorism police investigating the attack.
+These were; a 36-year-old man from Eastbourne on suspicion of conspiracy to commit arson, a 38 year-old-man for malicious communications and suspicion of criminal damage, and a 42 year-old man for malicious communications and suspicion of encouraging or assisting a crime.
+All three were released on bail.

+On 1 May 2026, one of the charged suspects plead guilty, admitting to setting fire to the mosque, but denying trying to harm those inside.
+The other plead not guilty.